GhostX101/k6-Load-Testing-/TEST_PLAN.md

 k6 run -e BASE_URL=https://staging.example.com script/traffic-distribution.js
 ```

-Exit code is non-zero if the `http_req_duration` p95 threshold is breached — suitable for CI gating (see `.github/workflows/` once added).
+Exit code is non zero if the `http_req_duration` p95 threshold is breached suitable for CI gating (see `.github/workflows/` once added).

 ## 10. Risks & Limitations

-- **No auth coverage** — real user journeys through SauceDemo (login → cart → checkout) are not tested; current coverage is limited to public pages.
+- **No auth coverage** Real user journeys through SauceDemo (login → cart → checkout) are not tested; current coverage is limited to public pages.
 - **Third-party target for `first-k6script.js`** — SauceDemo is not infrastructure we control; be considerate with VU counts and run frequency, and expect this target to be less stable/representative for CI use than `test.k6.io`.
-- **No response-body assertions** — a `200` with an empty or malformed body would still pass; only status code is validated today.
+- **No response-body assertions** A `200` with an empty or malformed body would still pass; only status code is validated today.
-- **Report overwrite risk** — see Section 8; results from successive local runs are not preserved automatically.
+- **Report overwrite risk**  Seee Section 8; results from successive local runs are not preserved automatically.
-- **Single-region execution** — all runs originate from wherever k6 is executed (local machine or CI runner); no multi-region/geo-distributed load is modeled.
+- **Single-region execution**  All runs originate from wherever k6 is executed (local machine or CI runner); no multi-region/geo-distributed load is modeled.

 ## 11. Future Improvements